 State Bar annual licensing fees must be paid by February 1 and penalties will be imposed for nonpayment of fees.
-To pay annual licensing fees, visit My State Bar Profile.
-For information about licensing fees and waivers, visit Attorney Regulation.
+To pay annual licensing fees, please visit My State Bar Profile.
+For information about licensing fees and waivers, please visit Attorney Regulation.

 California attorneys must report compliance with the requirement to take 25 hours of continuing legal education every three years.
-To report MCLE compliance visit My State Bar Profile.
+To report MCLE compliance, please visit My State Bar Profile.
 Find out more about the State Bar's legal education requirements.